TenthPres/TouchPointScripts/README.md

 making future data imports significantly less likely to produce duplicates.
 This script is strongly encouraged for the Mailchimp and ConstantContact integrations.

+- [**Role Checker**](RoleChecker) - Automatically update the roles users have as part of the Morning Batch process.
+While this doesn't remotely handle all the roles, it does handle those that are most important for us and most likely to change.

 - [**Sage Intacct**](SageIntacct) - Create a reconciliation report that readily imports into Sage Intacct, as required by AcctTwo, our accounting firm.